 Have you noticed when you are depressed, anxious, or distracted, that your body carries symptoms of those qualities as well?
 In our intentions toward balanced emotions, the body cannot be ignored.
 It’s possible to find home in your body at any stage of life, even with physical limitations.
 In fact, limitations are very often the door to a different kind of strength.
 If it feels appropriate to you, I may give you individual movement recommendations, anywhere from intense aerobic exercise to supported rest, depending on your constitution and what your current challenges are.

 Have you ever thought about the spiritual or religious milieu (or lack of) in which you grew up and how that might contribute to your way of looking at the world?
 We might talk about how that experience affects your current ways of being in the world, perhaps in ways you don’t realize.
 If it is interesting to you, we might discuss the practices of mindfulness and meditation and why our souls crave them.
-We may also investigate and strengthen your relationships with solitude and silence, two of your important nourishments.
+We may also investigate and strengthen your relationships with solitude and silence, two of your most important nourishments.